 Everybody is talking about the reopening of Hawaii, but what does it even mean?
 Does reopen Hawaii mean everything will go back to normal?
 Hotels, Restaurants, Bars, Activities, Tours, Events, everything will just go back to how it was before Covid-19?
 NO!
 So what does reopen Hawaii mean?

-First things first – Hawaii was NEVER closed.
+First things first – Hawaii NEVER closed.
 Hawaii was and is still open.
 Flights are coming in every day.
-“Reopening Hawaii” only means, the 14 day quarantine will be lifted for travellers coming to Hawaii.
-This was planned for August first.
-It was pushed back to September first.
+“Reopening Hawaii” means that the 14 day quarantine is to be lifted for travellers coming to Hawaii.
+Originally it was planned for August first.
+It has been pushed back to September first.

 Reopen Hawaii – What does it even mean?

 Reopening Hawaii means the Pre-Travel Testing Program will be in place.
-Once it is launched, the pre-travel testing program will be an important part of the state’s multi-layered screening process to protect residents and visitors.
+An important part of the state’s multi-layered screening process to protect residents and visitors will be the pre-travel testing program will be once it is launched.
 Some new details include: